-- Required immunizations for grades TK 12 currently include the following: polio (OPV or IPV); diphtheria, tetanus, pertussis (DTP, DTaP, or DT); measles, mumps, rubella (MMR or MMR-V); hepatitis B (HepB or HBV); and varicella (chickenpox, VAR, MMR-V, or VZV). - Students entering 7th grade are required to have Tdap (or DTP/DTaP given on or after the 7th birthday). - The California Dept. of Public Health may require vaccination for "any other disease deemed appropriate." - Public or private elementary schools are prohibited from admitting any child without documentation that the child has been immunized for the specified diseases, unless there is a documented medical exemption, based on attestation from the child's licensed physician that immunization is not safe, due to medical circumstance, such as family medical history. - Regarding former exemptions for personal reasons, any student who, prior to January 1, 2016, had submitted a letter/affidavit of exemption on grounds of personal belief will be allowed to continue enrollment or be enrolled, without proof of immunization, but only until the child reaches the next "grade span."
-The statute specifies three grade spans: (1) birth to preschool; (2) kindergarten (including transitional kindergarten) through 6th grade; and (3) 7th through 12th grade. - The school will be permitted to temporarily exclude a student who has not been immunized, if there is good cause to believe the child has been exposed to one of the itemized diseases, until the county or city health department is satisfied that the child is no longer at risk of developing or transmitting the disease.
+Required immunizations for grades TK - 12 currently include the following: polio (OPV or IPV--4 doses); diphtheria, tetanus, pertussis (DTP, DTaP, or DT--5 doses); measles, mumps, rubella

+- (MMR or MMR-V--2 doses); hepatitis B (HepB or HBV--3 doses); and varicella (chickenpox, VAR, MMR-V, or VZV--2 doses). - Students entering 7th grade are required to have Tdap (whooping cough booster usually given at 11 years and up--1 dose) and varicella (chickenpox; usually given at ages 12 months and 4-6 years--2 doses). - The California Dept. of Public Health may require vaccination for "any other disease deemed appropriate." - Public or private elementary schools are prohibited from admitting any child without documentation that the child has been immunized for the specified diseases, unless there is a documented medical exemption (see below). - For a medical exemption for student admissions on or after July 1, 2019, a parent or guardian must submit a signed, written statement from a physician (MD or DO) licensed in California which states: - -The specific nature of the physical condition or medical circumstance of the child for which a licensed physician does not recommend immunization. - -Each specific required vaccine that is being exempted. - -Whether the medical exemption is permanent or temporary. - -If the exemption is temporary, an expiration date no more than 12 calendar months from the date of signing. - Regarding former exemptions for personal reasons, any student who, prior to January 1, 2016, had submitted a letter/affidavit of exemption on grounds of personal belief will be allowed to continue enrollment or be enrolled, without proof of immunization, but only until the child reaches the next "grade span."
+The statute specifies three grade spans: (1) birth to preschool; (2) kindergarten (including transitional kindergarten) through 6th grade; and (3) 7th through 12th grade. - The school will be permitted to temporarily exclude a student who has not been immunized, if there is good cause to believe the child has been exposed to one of the itemized diseases, until the county or city health department is satisfied that the child is no longer at risk of developing or transmitting the disease. - The school reserves the right, at the sole discretion of the principal (in consultation with the pastor), to deny admission to any student who is not fully immunized, even if there are qualifying medical or personal grounds for exemption from the immunization requirement.